-The Board noted that applicable regulations require the assignment of an RE-4 reenlistment code to individuals who are separated due to erroneous enlistment based on preservice use of drugs.
-The Board thus concluded that there is no error or injustice in your reenlistment code.
+Applicable regulations require the assignment of an RE-4 reenlistment code when an individual is discharged by reason of misconduct.
+Since you have been treated no differently than others in your situation, the Board could not find an error or injustice in the assignment of your reenlistment code.
 Accordingly, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.